-Petru NEGURA, Dr., Lecturer, Chair of Sociology and Social Work, Free International University of Moldova;
+Petru NEGURA, Dr., Associate Professor, Department of Social Work and Sociology, Free International University of Moldova;

 Valentina URSU, Dr., Associate Professor, Department of History and Geography, Ion Creanga State Pedagogical University of Moldova;

 The journal is affiliated with the Department of History and Geography of the Ion Creanga State Pedagogical University in Chisinau, Moldova.
 For further details, including submission guidelines, see the journal's web page.

 In 2020, the PLURAL Forum decided to create a three-month research fellowship in Moldova.
 The first fellowship was awarded on March 26, 2021, to Keith Harrington, PhD student at Maynooth University, Ireland.